Google Penalty Myths : SEO Myths

 - Guaranteed SEO services are legitimate: Any SEO company that guarantees specific ranking results is likely using black-hat tactics that could harm your site.

-Extended List of Google Penalty Myths
+Extended List of Google Penalty & SEO Myths

 - Keyword density is a ranking factor: This outdated concept is no longer relevant.
 Google's algorithms are sophisticated enough to understand context without relying on keyword density.

 - Nofollow links have no value: While nofollow links don't pass PageRank, they can still provide value in terms of referral traffic and brand awareness.
+Our experiments prove that they can also pass semantic signals.

 - Social signals directly impact rankings: While social media can indirectly influence SEO, there's no direct correlation between social signals and search rankings.